mikeos-tech/dictionary-sync/README.md

 ---

-You need to create a folder, you can call it what you want but I called mine *.vim_spell* and initialise it as a *git* repository.
-You need to link it with an on-line *git* repository and configure it so you can use *ssh* for synchronisation.
+You need to create a folder, you can call it what you want, but I called mine *.vim_spell* and initialise it as a *git* repository.
+You then need to link it with an on-line *git* repository and configure it, so you use a  *ssh* key for synchronisation.
 This program  won't work if you manually have to enter a username and password!

 ---